n8n-io/n8n-docs/document-templates/credentials.md

 -->

 ---
-title: <node-name> credentials
+title: _Name_ credentials
-description: Documentation for the <node-name> credentials.
-Use these credentials to authenticate <node-name> in n8n, a workflow automation platform.
+description: Documentation for the _Name_ credentials.
+Use these credentials to authenticate _Name_ in n8n, a workflow automation platform.
 ---

 <!--